-It is possible to make a school lunch that you can also pack to work; just make some minor adjustments to these easy lunch ideas and you’ll have healthy meals both you and your kids will like!
+It is possible to make a school lunch that you can also pack to work (even if both school and work are currently happening at home); just make some minor adjustments to these easy lunch ideas and you’ll have healthy meals both you and your kids will like!

 Luckily, there are ways to make healthy, delicious lunches that are more varied, pack better, and that both you and your kids will enjoy.
 There is some prep work involved, but most of it can be done ahead of time and integrated into your dinner making processes, so there’s no mad rush to slap together sandwiches amidst all the other things in the getting-ready-for-work-and-school routine.